uhub/awesome-actionscript-sorted/README.md

 * [stream](https://github.com/kemsky/stream) - ActionScript collection library with modern functionality
 * [savage-as3-lib](https://github.com/jasonsavage/savage-as3-lib) - A collection of Actionscript 3 classes for building professional flash applications and websites
 * [AS3Libs](https://github.com/gskinner/AS3Libs) - A collection of AS3 libraries and sketches that I have built over the years.
-* [as3GeomAlgo](https://github.com/azrafe7/as3GeomAlgo) - AS3 port of hxGeomAlgo - Small collection of geometry algorithms in Haxe 3.
 * [FlxUtils](https://github.com/fefranca/FlxUtils) - A collection of Flixel-friendly classes related to graphics and debugging.
 * [as3-collections](https://github.com/danschultz/as3-collections) - An AS3 library of collection classes, including maps, lists, sets, and for..each iteration.